chetui/ctags_cscope_refresh/README.md

 ### How to use when I edit files of different projects

-The Vim can only use one cscope.out at a time.
+The Vim should only use one cscope.out at a time (otherwise it is not good for the localization accuracy.

 Hence, when you switch files of different projects in the Vim, you should press the hotkey \<C-@\>\<C-c\> to switch cscope.out mannually.